v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     the **Dynamic Distribution list** tab.
 Select the **Dynamics CRM Project Team**, and in the detail pane that opens for the group, select **Members**.

 	**Note:** Instead of having two owners (Holly and Nestor), verify that only Nestor appears as the owner of the group.
-This is due to the fact that a dynamic distribution group is different from the other group types because it can only have one owner.
-So when you added Nestor as a group owner in the earlier step, what actually happened is that Nestor replaced Holly as owner of the group.
+A dynamic distribution group is different from the other group types because it can only have one owner.
+So when you added Nestor as a group owner in the earlier step, what actually happened is that Nestor replaced Holly as sole owner of the group.

 ### Task 3 - Upgrade Distribution Lists